Graphic of Now Showing

 In addition to the festival, HollyShorts provides other opportunities for filmmakers to get seen through networking events, panels, and a monthly screening series.
 Castro says HollyShorts seeks to elevate filmmakers and give them exposure that they wouldn’t have otherwise.
 She wants filmmakers to walk away from the festival feeling inspired, with new contacts, and even friends.

 “Some people get disillusioned with ‘Oh, you see the same types of films over and over again.’
 Come check out short films.
-You’ve got music videos, web episodes, TV episodics, documentaries, typical genres, comedy, drama, international films.
+You’ve got music videos, web episodes, TV episodes, documentaries, typical genres, comedy, drama, international films.
 There’s something literally for everybody,” said Castro.

 No matter if it’s screening shorts or documentaries, independent films or big blockbusters, Castro, Simmons, and Fowlie agree that there is something magical about a film festival—both for filmmakers and audience members alike.